Jon Schaffer: Personal life

-In 1996, while performing in Berlin, Schaffer injured his neck for which he had surgery in 2000.
+In 1996, while performing in Berlin, Schaffer injured his neck, for which he had surgery in 2000.
 In the early 2000s, he had surgery again, this time for lower-back problems.
 In 2005, Schaffer's daughter was born, whom he credits for giving him "perspective", that he "never had before".

 Besides playing music, Schaffer enjoys studying history and current events, as well as "standing against, and exposing, tyranny".
 He also enjoys riding motorcycles, scuba diving, white water rafting and exercising.
 Schaffer has listed Tom Schaffer, Thomas Jefferson, George Washington, Samuel Adams, Patrick Henry, Stephen Toboz, Steve Harris, Ronnie James Dio, Hansi Kürsch, Aaron Russo, G. Edward Griffin and Ron Paul as people who inspire him.

-In a 2011 interview with conspiracy theorist Alex Jones discussing their mutual political views, Schaffer revealed that "My father was a John Birch guy.
+In a 2009 interview with InfoWars founder Alex Jones discussing their mutual political views, Schaffer revealed that "My father was a John Birch guy.
 When I was a young child I remember things that he and his friends would talk about, concerning the UN and stuff".

-In the same interview, he also revealed that he has a younger brother who had served in Iraq.
+In a 2025 interview detailing his involvement with the January 6 United States Capitol attack, Schaffer discussed how he became a Christian.
+This was a gradual process of studying the Bible and talking to other inmates while he was incarcerated who had accepted Jesus Christ.
+He eventually received baptism at a church in Florida.